cbg-ethz/cojac/README.md

                                   revert category)
   -b, --bedfile BED               bedfile defining the amplicons, with format:
                                   ref\tstart\tstop\tamp_num\tpool\tstrand
+  --sort / --no-sort             sort the bedfile by 'reference name' and
-  -#, --cooc COOC                 minimum number of cooccurences to search for -Q, --amplicons, --in-amp, --in-amplicons YAML
+                                  'start position' (default: sorted) -#, --cooc COOC                 minimum number of cooccurences to search for -Q, --amplicons, --in-amp, --in-amplicons YAML
                                   use the supplied YAML file to query